 Belk's store operations are organized into three regional operating divisions, with offices in Raleigh, North Carolina, Atlanta, Georgia, and Birmingham, Alabama.
 Subsidiary Belk Store Services provides a wide range of services, including administration and merchandising planning and allocation, to the three division offices.
 In addition to its retail stores, the department store chain operates a growing e-commerce business belk.com (relaunched in 2008).

 Declining consumer spending during the financial crisis brought a decade of expansion -- driven primarily by acquisitions from Saks -- at Belk to a halt.
 Rather than increase its store count, Belk has focused on remodeling and expanding existing stores, developing new merchandising concepts, and enhancing its online business.
-As a result, it's become a more efficient retailer, with store sales per square foot increasing from $143 in fiscal 2010 to $174 in fiscal 2013.
-In fiscal 2013 the company closed two stores, yet increased its overall sales.
+As a result, it's become a more efficient retailer, with store sales per square foot increasing from $143 in fiscal 2010 to $179 in fiscal 2014.
+In fiscal 2014 the company closed two stores, yet increased its overall sales.
 Belk's updated image campaign (launched in 2010) under the tagline: Modern.
 Southern.
 Style is meeting with some success.
 Like its competitors Macy's and J.C.
 Penney, Belk has focused on exclusive private-label merchandise to attract and retain customers.
 The retailer also launched its own fine jewelry business under the "Belk and Co.
 Fine Jewelers" name and operates jewelry departments under that brand in about half of its stores.
 Also like Macy's, Belk has undertaken a strategic initiative to improve its merchandising and planning organization to make it more responsive to local markets.